ProtocolONE/devenv/README.md

 Prerequisites
 -------------

+Clone or download and unpack this repository to your local directory:

+    git clone https://github.com/ProtocolONE/devenv.git && cd devenv

 P1 services are built with Docker, so you need to have installed and running Docker host.
 If you don't have Docker yet, you can follow these official manuals: